 What We Do

-We have to work together now more than ever before, coordinating efforts and collaborating together across silos, organizations, and sectors.
+We have to work together now more than ever before, coordinating efforts across silos, organizations, and sectors.
 Unfortunately, anyone who has worked in such complex initiatives knows that they so often fall apart and fail to achieve their ambitious objectives.
 Lifeless committees make little progress, personality conflicts get in the way, and any energy the group once had slowly fades away.
 Collaborative efforts succumb to these forces because they are organized in entirely the wrong way - with multipoint plans and rigid hierarchies that ignore the way people naturally work together.
 But to be most effective these efforts should be cultivated like evolving ecosystems, formed with flexibility and adaptability built into the system itself and organized according to the way people naturally connect with each other.

 To build multi-stakeholder collaborations that can truly thrive we need to stop structuring them like hierarchical organizations and start seeing them as the dynamic networks they really are.
 By utilizing a network approach to collaboration, large and diverse groups can become greater than the sum of their parts, increasing connection, learning, and action across the whole system while providing opportunities for leadership to arise from anywhere.
 And by harnessing the power of networks to scale, self-organize, and proliferate, initiatives that have taken this bottom-up approach are fueling some of the most sophisticated, large-scale solutions to social problems around the world.

 As network designers, facilitators, coordinators, and evaluators, we will partner with you to cultivate vibrant networks that bring together individuals and organizations to tackle complex problems and create meaningful change.
 See below for some of the ways we have worked with our partners to increase their impact, or contact us for a free consultation.

 Build a new strategic network to catalyze connection, learning and action across organizations, sectors, and systems.